sd2k9/hdl_hello_world_blink/xilinx_coolrunner_ii_starter_board/blink_counter/README.md

 Function
 --------
-A classical simple Hello World HDL description, which just blinks an LED with 0.5Hz and can be reset by a push button.
+A classical simple Hello World HDL description, which blinks four LEDs with 0.5Hz in form of a binary counter and can be reset by a push button.

 Along with a simple test bench